psastras/node-threadpool/README.md

 **WARNING: This project is mostly experimental and the API is subject to change.**

 This package implements thread pools for node 10.5's new worker thread API (see: https://nodejs.org/api/worker_threads.html).
+Supports transpiled code (ex: you may use Typescript to define your workers).

 ## Usage